mgoessen/tails-workshop/tails.md

 You will see here that Tails already include numerous applications, for example:

 - A few quickly accessible applications in the *«Favorites»* Menu.
 Including the *KeepassXC* password manager and some other tools that we will discover latter.
-- In the *«Internet»* part, you have the *Tor Browser*, which allows you to browse the web anonymously but also the *Thunderbird* mail client that allows you to see your mail with an app (similar to Microsoft Outlook or apple iMail), a chat application (*pidgin*), *Onionshare* that allows you to share files anonymously inside the Tor Network and so on (we will use it later).
+- In the *«Internet»* part, you have the *Tor Browser*, which allows you to browse the web anonymously but also the *Thunderbird* mail client that allows you to see your mail with an app (similar to *Microsoft Outlook* or *Apple iMail*), a chat application (*pidgin*), *Onionshare* that allows you to share files anonymously inside the Tor Network and so on (we will use it later).
 - In the *«Office»* part, you will see that Tails includes *LibreOffice* (formerly known as *OpenOffice*), allowing you to work on office documents.
 - In the *«Multimedia»* part, you can find audacity - a simple audio editor, but also tools to burn CDs & DVDs, a simple vectorial drawing tool (*Inkscape*), a picture editing software similar to photoshop (*Gimp*) etc.